laurensmarcelis/SharedPlaylist/README.md

 It will autoplay

 It will save your location in the list.
-SQo when you come back it starts fro mthat song and not the start
+So when you come back it starts from that song and not the start

 When the list is complete it will just restart.